+Figure 4: Prevalence of Pre-Diabetes by Diagnostic Test using IEC and WHO Criteria

+[INSERT HERE]

+Figure 5: Prevalence of Pre-Diabetes by Diagnostic Test using ADA criteria for all tests.

+[INSERT HERE]

 Interventions to prevent diabetes in screen-detected pre-diabetes

-50 trials met our eligibility criteri10, 78-126 tables 3 summarise the methods and results of these studies.
+50 trials met our eligibility criteria10, 78-126 tables 3 to 6 (see online publication) summarise the methods and results of these studies.
 Only 25 of the trials (21 of lifestyle interventions alone, 2 of metformin alone and 2 assessed both) had the necessary information available to be included in the meta-analysis.
 All trials were performed in adults identified at risk of developing diabetes defined by the oral glucose tolerance test or had a history of gestational diabetes.
 There was heterogeneity in the number of participants in each trial (ranging from hundreds to thousands), length of interventions (4 weeks- 6 years), intensity of intervention (frequency of contacts) and delivery method.
 Inter-rater agreement on data extraction was 100%, with the exception of a single paper in which the authors did not distinguish between primary and secondary outcomes.
 19 of the 49 trials used the development of diabetes as a primary outcome measure.
 Some trials had begun with this outcome but during the trial substituted it for weight reduction and/or change in glycaemic markers because of low recruitment 78.
 Many studies showed differences in weight and change in glycaemic markers between groups that were statistically but not clinically significant.
-At the end of the intervention, 20 of the 49 trials showed a clinically significant reduction in weight between the groups, 15 showed a clinically significant improvement in glycaemic markers, 23 showed some difference in favour of the intervention arm in the number of people developing diabetes, but this difference was only statistically significant in 7 of those trials.
+At the end of the intervention, 20 of the 49 trials showed a clinically significant reduction in weight between the groups, 15 showed a clinically significant improvement in glycaemic markers, 23 showed some difference in favour of the intervention arm in the number of people developing diabetes, but this difference was only statistically significant in 7 of those trials (see tables 5 and 6).

 Meta-analysis (figure 6) showed that lifestyle interventions reduced the relative risk of developing diabetes by 31% (95% CI 15-44%) if the intervention lasted 6 months-2 years.
 This translates to 69 (95% CI 56 to 85) out of 1000 people in the lifestyle intervention group developing diabetes compared to 100 out of 1000 without the intervention, or a number needed to treat (NNT) of 33 (95% CIs 23 to 67).
 Lifestyle interventions lasting 3-6 years showed a 37% (95% CIs 28 to 46%) relative risk reduction, equating to 151 (95% CI 129 to 172) out of 1000 people in the lifestyle intervention group developing diabetes compared to 239 of 1000 in the control group (NNT 12 (95% CIs 10 to 15)).
 Due to the small number of follow-up studies it is difficult to assess diabetes risk reduction following the completion of lifestyle interventions.
 Our estimates show that relative risk reduction of developing diabetes attenuates to 20% (95% CIs 8 to 31%))84, 96, 110, 127-129 in the post-trial period.

+Figure 6: Relative risk reduction at the end of lifestyle trials

 [INSERT HERE]